-Pipeline for identifying the language of a text, using a model inspired by Google's Compact Language Detector v3 (https://github.com/google/cld3) and implemented with scikit-learn>=0.20.
+textacy.lang_id: Interface for de/serializing a language identification model, and using it to identify the most probable language(s) of a given text.
+Inspired by Google's Compact Language Detector v3 (https://github.com/google/cld3) and implemented with thinc v8.0.